 According to Hindu Puranas, the Dasa Mahavidya was created after a disagreement between Lord Shiva and Goddess Sati (a form of Shakti).

-Origin Story of Dasa Mahavidyas
+Origin Story of Dasa Mahavidya

 Kālī (Sanskrit: काली) ,Bagalāmukhī (Sanskrit: बगलामुखी),Chinnamastā (Sanskrit: छिन्नमस्ता) ,Bhuvaneśvarī (Sanskrit: भुवनेश्वरी), Mātaṃgī (Sanskrit: मातंगी), Ṣodaśī (Sanskrit: षोडशी), Dhūmāvatī (Sanskrit: धूमावती), Tripurasundarī (Sanskrit: रिपुरसुन्दरी), Tārā (Sanskrit: तारा), Bhairavī (Sanskrit: भैरवी)

-The mind is constantly in motion, and one thought begets another in an endless succession.
-The mind rarely rests and is never fully concentrated.
-In the light of Patanjali’s Yogasutra, we can understand Chamunda as the power to restrain the mind’s endless modulations, to stop them altogether.
-When all mental activity (chittavritti) ceases, that state is called yoga: consciousness resting in its own infinite peace and bliss.
+The mind is always active and never fully concentrated.
+Metaphorically, Chamunda is the power to restrain the mind’s endless modulations, to stop them altogether.
+When all mental activity (Chittavritti) ceases, this is called yoga: consciousness resting in its own infinite peace and bliss.

 In general, we can say that all the dualities of life, the light and the dark, the beautiful and the fearsome, are united and reconciled in Kali.
 She represents supreme non-duality, for she is none other than Brahman.
 At the same time, the duality of this world is nothing other than her own self-expression.